What is it like to drive?

 An automatic regeneration system takes signals from the sat-nav (for upcoming junctions, tight bends and speed limits) and the radar sensors (for traffic speeds in front).
 When you lift, it'll set the regeneration level to try to slow you smoothly towards the new target speed.
 If you lift early it'll let you coast efficiently, where fixed-level regeneration would slow you down too much then you'd be pointlessly back on the power.
 This system means lifting off has different effects in different circumstances, which is odd until you've learned to trust it, but really rather impressive once you do.
 Mercedes and Kia EVs have similar gadgetry.

-Top-spec Pro versions come with an in-cabin sound generator (developed with Hans Zimmer, no less), an electronic hum that rises and falls in pitch as you change speed, and in volume as you press the pedal harder.
+Top-spec Pro versions come with an in-cabin sound generator (developed with Hans Zimmer, no less), an electronic hum that rises and falls in pitch as you change speed, and in volume as you press the pedal harder (or click the button for sport mode).
 Ease off and it sinks back to silence.
-At first I had it switched on, thinking it might be a useful perceptual aid to judge speed approaching corners.
-In the end it didn't seem to be, so I turned it off.
-Exactly the same happened when I drove the Porsche Taycan.
+It’s one of the most pleasant EV sound systems out there.

-It might be a classically RWD BMW, but you never feel the rear wheels get frisky.
-Any latent oversteer is anticipated by combination of traction control and surprisingly wide and grippy tyres.
+It might be a classically RWD BMW, but you rarely feel the rear wheels get frisky.
+Any latent oversteer is anticipated by a combination of traction control and surprisingly wide and grippy tyres.
 In fact the 4WD Jaguar I-Pace's cornering is a fair bit more playable.

 Still, the iX3 is superbly easy and relaxing to make progress in.
 The accurate steering might not have much feel, but it weights up naturally and its response is agreeably progressive.
-It's also stable in the straightahead on motorways.
+It's also stable driving straight on motorways.
 BMW's lane-keeping system is smooth and tenacious these days, but you won't need it.
+Worth noting that the RWD setup also means that the iX3 has an impressively tight turning circle.

 The balance between roll and suppleness is also well calibrated, and even on potted Brit roads and 20-inch aero wheels, the ride is decently supple.
 The dampers are adaptive as standard.